 Type 1 hoods are designed to be used with appliances that produce greasy by-products and smoke created while cooking.
 Type 2 Hoods focus on other types of kitchen appliances and equipment that don’t have to pertain directly to cooking.
 This type of equipment includes dishwashers, ovens, pasta cookers, and other equipment that doesn’t produce any smoke or grease that would need to be extracted.

 Code requires that a Type II hood be installed over all commercial dishwashing machines.
 Exception 2 to this section exempts under-counter type commercial dishwashers from the hood requirement

 Is a Range Hood Required by Code in California?

-In California, vent hoods are required that produce 100 cfm or more intermittently or produce 5 air exchanges in one hour.
-This is required in all residential areas, remodeled homes, or areas that are 1000 square feet or larger.
+In California, vent hoods are required to produce 100 cfm or more intermittently or produce 5 air exchanges in one hour.
+This is required in all residential areas, remodelled homes, or areas that are 1000 square feet or larger.

 How Do Kitchen Hoods Work?

 Kitchen hoods extract smoke, steam, and odours while cooking, using fans to pull air through filters and vents to the outside.

 What Is a Commercial Kitchen Hood?

 A commercial kitchen hood is an exhaust system that removes pollutants from cooking areas in restaurants and food establishments.

 Yes, pizza ovens generally require hoods to manage smoke and emissions, depending on local regulations and the type of oven used.